rfmoz/tuptime/README.md

 - It doesn't run as a daemon, at least, it only needs execution when the init manager startup and shutdown the system.
 To avoid issues with a switch off without a proper shutdown, like power failures, a cron job and a .timer unit are shipped with the project to update the registers each n minutes.
 As a system administrator, you can easily choose the best number for your particular system requirements.

-- It is written in Python using common modules and as few as possible, easy to see what is inside it, and modify it for fit for your particular use case.
+- It is written in Python using common modules and as few as possible, fast execution, easy to see what is inside it, and modify it for fit for your particular use case.

 - It registers the times in a sqlite database.
 Any other software can use it.
 The specs are in the tuptime-manual.txt.
 Also, it has the option to output the registers in seconds and epoch or/and in csv format, easy to pipe it to other commands.